13932157033/AIHelp-Unity-SDK/README.md

 __Add Required Permissions:__

-Plase be noted, you should add below content into the Info.plist file of your Unity-iPhone Xcode project:
+Please note that, you should add the below content into the Info.plist file of your Unity-iPhone Xcode project:

 	<key>NSCameraUsageDescription</key>
 	<string>The customer service of this App may require your permission to access camera</string>